vuejs/test-utils-docs/src/guide/vue-router.md

 })
 ```

 The test is now passing!
-It was quite a bit of work - this is one of the reasons it might make more sense to use a mock router for your tests.
+It was quite a bit of work - this is one of the reasons it might make more sense to use a mocked router for your tests.

 Now the initial setup has been handled, let's navigate to `/posts` and make an assertion to ensure the routing is working as expected: